Aideed2215/horilla/README.md

 >Note:
 >>By default a SQLite database will be setup for the project with demo data already loaded.

->>If you wish to start with a fresh database, remove the db.sqlite3 file from the project directory and run the migrate command followed by the createhorillauser command to start with a fresh database.
+>>If you wish to start with a fresh database, remove the db.sqlite3 file from the project directory and run the migrate command followed by the createmoareduser command to start with a fresh database.

 >>Or if you wish to change the database, refer the below section.